Extension-lifting Bijections for Oriented Matroids: Introduction

+We show that Ding's bijections {\em in the triangulation setting} are special cases of Theorem~\ref{thm:main} by showing that his \emph{triangulating signatures} are precisely signatures induced by generic single-element liftings/extensions, and they induce triangulations of Lawrence polytopes using the abstract formalism of oriented matroid triangulations developed by the second author \cite{Santos_book}.

+Even if the relation between single-element lifts and triangulations of Lawrence polytopes holds for arbitrary oriented matroids, other ingredients in Ding's proof (or the very formulation) of the results of \cite{Ding_GB2} depend critically on the properties of regular matroids (e.g., realizability), and do not extend, as far as we can see, to an alternative proof of our results for general oriented matroids.
+Nevertheless, the bijections in \cite{Ding_GB2} are derived from not just a pair of triangulations of the Lawrence polytope, but also when one of them is a dissection, a notion strictly more general than triangulations and with no abstraction in the context of oriented matroids at this moment; moreover, the formalism (using {\em atlases}) and arguments in his work are novel and of independent interest.
+Hence our work does not subsume his either.

-We mention a few similar results in the literature.
-A classical theorem of Greene and Zaslavsky states that the number of bounded regions in an affine pseudosphere arrangement equals the {\em beta invariant} of the corresponding matroid, regardless of the choice of $g$ \cite{GZ_HPZono}.
-Our Theorem~\ref{thm:main} can be thought as counting regions with respect to another type of boundedness, and again the count is independent of the choice of $f$ (as long as the choice is generic).
-More generally, given a {\em strong map} between oriented matroids $M_1\rightarrow M_2$ on the same ground set, Las Vergnas gave a formula to count the number of orientations that are acyclic in $M_1$ and totally cyclic in $M_2$ \cite{LV_ATCO}.
-Theorem~\ref{thm:main} has a similar flavour in view of Lemma~\ref{lem:general_CCMO}, although we note that the map $\tilde{M}\rightarrow M'$ is not a strong map in general; indeed, while an extension followed by a contraction of the new elements gives rise to a strong map, $\tilde{M}\rightarrow M'$ can be thought of (by Lemma~\ref{lem:common_ex_lift}) as a single-element extension followed by contracting a {\em different} element (or equivalently, the map is a contraction followed by an extension).
+We end this section mentioning another result conceptually, but not technically, similar to ours.
+Given a {\em strong map} between oriented matroids $M_1\rightarrow M_2$ on the same ground set, Las Vergnas gave a formula to count the number of orientations that are acyclic in $M_1$ and totally cyclic in $M_2$ \cite{LV_ATCO}.
+Theorem~\ref{thm:main} has a similar flavour in view of Lemma~\ref{lem:general_CCMO}, although we note that the map $\widetilde{M}\rightarrow M'$ is not a strong map in general; indeed, while an extension followed by a contraction of the new elements gives rise to a strong map, $\widetilde{M}\rightarrow M'$ can be thought of (by Lemma~\ref{lem:common_ex_lifting}) as a single-element extension followed by contracting a {\em different} element (or equivalently, the map is a contraction followed by an extension).

-In Section~\ref{sec:connection}, we will elaborate more on an interesting interpretation of Theorem~\ref{thm:main} using the notions of {\em orientation activity} and {\em activity classes} of Gioan and Las Vergnas \cite{GLV_AB2b}.
-When both $M'$ and $\widetilde{M}$ are {\em lexicographic} with respect to the same data, a $(\sigma,\sigma^*)$-compatible orientation is called a {\em circuit-cocircuit minimal orientation} or an {\em active-fixed and dual-active fixed (re)orientation} in the literature.
-So our theorem provides a new bijective proof that the number of these (re)orientations equals the number of bases, i.e., $T_M(1,1)$.
-As a corollary, the number of {\em activity classes} also equals $T_M(1,1)$.
-This suggests the possibility that the notion of orientation activity might be extended beyond lexicographic data, at least in special cases.